GameMakerHub/GameMakerStandards/proposed/GMSR-0-basic-coding-standard.md

 ## 4. Package prefixing

-All asset names and global variables in packages SHOULD be prefixed with a uppercase, short abbreviation.
+All asset names and global variables in packages MUST be prefixed with an uppercase, short abbreviation.
 Example: ``Fast Particle System`` will be ``FPS_obj_controller`` and ``FPS_sh_vertexShader``.
 Enums and macro definitions MUST follow this standard as well;
 ```gml